There are three common types of systems for tracking employee time and attendance:

-- Punch clocks
+- Punch clocks.

-- time clocks or fingerprint
+- Biometric or fingerprint time clocks.

-- time clocks. or tablet
+- Software or tablet time clocks.

 Time Clock Apps

 Time clock apps — often a mobile time clock app you can use to clock in on your phone, or time clock tablet apps — are the newest way for employees to clock in and out for their shifts and breaks.
 Web-based time clock software offers very similar benefits, but generally requires the use of a desktop computer.
 But you can use all these devices in tandem with cloud-based time and attendance software.

 Online time clock apps like Homebase offer a nice balance of security and flexibility, in addition to saving some money.
 There are a lot of advantages to a time clock app — for one, you aren’t limited to a single physical device.
 Employees with manager approval could, for example, clock in on their phones, using their phone’s GPS tracking to ensure they’re at the work site.
 Most often, employees clock in to their shifts using a unique PIN.

 A cloud-based software like Homebase also integrates directly with your payroll provider, your employee schedule app, and even your point of sale device.
 By integrating with your payroll provider, the time clock app makes exporting employee timesheets a breeze.
 This cuts down the time it’ll take managers on your team to process payroll from several hours to just a few minutes.

 There are other advantages to a cloud-based time and attendance tracking app as well.
 To prevent buddy punching, Homebase takes a photo of the employee when they clock in or out, and attaches that photo to their employee time card, so you can be sure it’s the right person.